Plus-1000/Point-cloud-noise-reduction/README.md

 ## 4. Check the result:
 Our checking plan is:
-* Select an area from original points, we name the point set of this area as pts_ori_Large.csv,  then do a polynomial fitting and get the face formula.
+* Select an area from original points, we name the point set of this area as pts_ori_fit.csv,  then do a polynomial fitting and get the face formula.

 <p align="center">
 <img src=https://github.com/Plus-1000/Point-cloud-noise-reduction/blob/main/pic/p9.jpg width="1280" >